 - What are you secretly wanting permission for that you need to grant yourself?

 My story is no different.
-In order to find my motivation again and recover from burn out it required me to rely on my husband more than I ever had before.
-It also required doctors, life coaches and the support of friends and family.
+In order to find my motivation again and recover from burnout, it required me to rely on my husband and support network more than I ever had before.
+It also required doctors, life coaches, and the support of friends and family.

-Remember, burn out happens to all of us from time to time.
-Sometimes finding your motivation again requires making a huge life change, as in my case.
-But sometimes it can be fixed with a new habit as simple as shutting down your computer, putting your phone out of sight and giving yourself some down time.
+Sometimes, doing this requires making a huge life change, but other times, it can be fixed with a new habit as simple as shutting down your computer, putting your phone out of sight, and giving yourself some down time.

-If you’re feeling overwhelmed with all of the responsibilities on your plate and with all of things you’re thinking you need to change, remember to focus on the ONE thing that’s going to make the biggest impact.
+If you’re feeling overwhelmed with all of the responsibilities on your plate and with all of the things you’re thinking you need to change, remember to start small and focus on the ONE thing that’s going to make the biggest impact.

-My thing was leaving my full time job.
-Which, after months stressing about it, was accomplished in one 10 minute conversation with my manager.
-And as soon as I did it I instantly felt more motivated and relieved.
+My thing was leaving my full time job, which, after months stressing about it, was accomplished in one 10-minute conversation with my manager.